Frequently Asked Questions about the Global Leadership Fellows Programme

 How are interviews conducted?

 Candidates who pass the initial screening will be invited to Geneva for an interview where you will meet with a representative from human resources, your potential line manager and the dean of the Global Leadership Fellows Programme.
-In addition, you will be required to take an emotional intelligence test.
-You will also have the opportunity to meet current Fellows.
+In addition, you will have the opportunity to meet current Fellows.

 When does the programme start?